by Donella Hosten

 Contract workers employed with the National Water and Sewerage Authority (NAWASA), have engaged in a week-long protest action which began Monday, 18 December 2017.

-The workers represented by the Technical and Allied Workers Union (TAWU), gathered outside NAWASA’s office, clad in red t-shirts and chanting and were seen marching around the Town of St George on Friday morning.
+The workers represented by the Grenada Technical and Allied Workers Union (GTAWU), gathered outside NAWASA’s office, clad in red t-shirts and chanting and were seen marching around the Town of St George on Friday morning.

 One affected worker indicated that this matter needs to be resolved as quickly as possible.
 “We want this matter to resolved as soon as possible, and whatever is necessary, the workers and the union [are] prepared to have this matter resolved.”